 Note that work executing on dirty I/O schedulers are expected to mainly wait for I/O. That is, when you get high scheduler utilization on dirty I/O schedulers, CPU utilization is not expected to be high due to this work.

 '''

-statistics(Item :: total_active_tasks) -> ActiveTasks

-Types:

 ActiveTasks = integer() >= 0

+'''

-The same as calling lists:sum(statistics(active_tasks)), but more efficient.
+The same as calling lists:sum(statistics(active\tasks)), but more efficient.